-Correlation Measure Comparative Compensation Measure Correlation Diluted earnings per share (EPS) Total cash compensation, which includes base salary and an annual performance-based cash award EPS is an annual measure of earnings Cash compensation represents payments with an annual focus Total shareholder return (TSR) Total realized compensation, which includes base salary and an annual cash award, which is performance-based, and the value of equity compensation, a portion of which is performance-based TSR measures the delivery of shareholder value over a longer period Total compensation, including equity compensation, includes payments that provide value over longer periods
+Correlation Measure Comparative Compensation Measure Correlation Diluted earnings per share (EPS) Total cash compensation, which includes base salary and an annual performance-based cash award EPS is an annual measure of earnings Cash compensation represents payments with an annual focus Total shareholder return (TSR) Total realized compensation, which includes base salary and an annual cash award, which is performance-based, and the value of equity compensation, a portion of which is performance-based Total compensation, including equity compensation, includes payments that provide value over longer periods

 The compensation provided to Mr. Waycaster and our other named executive officers correlates to our budgeted goals with respect to earnings and profitability.
 In setting our annual budget, the board of directors and executive management consider the impact the internal and external factors described above will have on our earnings and profitability, based on their own judgment as well as independent investment analysts' projections.
 In any year, we may budget earnings or profit metrics below the prior year's results due to these factors, yet achieving, or surpassing, such budgeted amounts will nevertheless represent successful performance for the Company in light of internal factors and prevailing economic conditions.
 As a result, executive compensation may increase year-over-year even though the Company's earnings or profitability metrics may decline on a year-over-year basis.
-The following tables illustrate the relationship between executive pay and our performance over the five-year period ending December 31, 2022.
-A comprehensive discussion of our executive compensation program and Mr. Waycaster's and our other named executive officers' compensation in 2022, including the performance measures we used to calculate their annual cash awards and decisions we made with respect to equity compensation, may be found below in the Compensation Discussion and Analysis section.
+The following tables illustrate the relationship between executive compensation program and Mr. Waycaster's and our other named executive officers' compensation in 2022, including the performance measures we used to calculate their annual cash awards and decisions we made with respect to equity compensation, may be found below in the Compensation Discussion and Analysis section.
 Our pay versus performance disclosures required to be provided pursuant to SEC rules may be found in the Other Compensation Related Disclosures section under the heading "Pay Versus Performance."